rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 ![CI Screenshot: Precompile assets, 0:44](blog/webpack/overpack-after-fix.png)

 Big improvement!
-Now let's take a closer look.
+How did I do it?
+I'll show you.

 ### A Common Problem

+First, let's take a step back.
 If you're new to Webpack and Webpacker for Rails, chances are you may be making some simple mistakes.

-I know this because I was once in your shoes struggling to learn how Webpack works and I've also spent a lot of time helping others on my team, on StackOverflow, and via [`rails/webpacker`](https://github.com/rails/webpacker) Github issues.
+I know this because I was once in your shoes struggling to learn how Webpack works.
+I've also spent a lot of time helping others on my team, on StackOverflow, and via [`rails/webpacker`](https://github.com/rails/webpacker) Github issues.

 One of the most frequently-reported issues I've seen is slow build times.
 This is often coupled with high memory and CPU usage.
-For Heroku users on small dynos, resource-intensive asset precompilation leads to failed deploys.
+For Heroku users on small dynos, resource-intensive asset precompilation can lead to failed deploys.

 More often than not, the root cause is a simple oversight in directory structure—a mistake I call "overpacking".